• Skip to content

 Livestock risk management

-This evaluated farmer risk perception and management when working with livestock.
+Farmer risk perception when working with livestock.

 Paper